 Next cook the sausage until browned then remove.

-How to make roux for gumbo:
+How to make dark roux for gumbo:

 Add the butter then sprinkle the flour over the oil/butter and whisk together.
 Stirring constantly, cook over medium heat for 10-15 minutes.
 It should be a nice dark roux and thicken up.
 Giving it the time it needs is important for getting the best flavor.
 Keep making the roux: Turn the heat down to low then add the garlic, onion, bell pepper and celery and cook for 10 minutes, stirring constantly.
 It's important to keep it from sticking to the bottom.